FIWARE/test.Functional/API.test/data.Cygnus/1.7.1/cygnus.storage/cygnus.mongo/README.md

 Here the sections to change:
 1.	*General configuration template* - use only the sink and channel that you are using and in this case only mongo-sink and mongo-channel
 2.	*Source configuration* - in the channels properties choose only one (mongo-channel)
-3.	*OrionMongoSink configuration* - uncomment all properties and choose for mongo db configurations: hosts = localhost:27107 with username and password empty
+3.	*NGSIMongoSink configuration* - uncomment all properties and choose for mongo db configurations: hosts = localhost:27107 with username and password empty

 **`cygnus_instance_mongo.conf`**